aposum23/CryptoExchanger/README.md

 # CryptoExchanger
 It is web application for exchanging one crypto currency to another.
 It works with metamask.
 I did a simple interface wich friendly for new crypto users.
-Main reasone of it is unusual for the common user UX design.
+Main reasone of it is unusual for the common users UX design.
 When I tryed to exchange my crypto to another, I was ready to damage something.
 Goal of my project is be simple and functional.
 To make this application I used:
 <ul>
   <li>Vue.js</li>
   <li>HTML5</li>